 I love the framed corkboards from Ballard Designs – especially the largest sizes.
-Unfortunately, the price causes me to hyperventilate so I’ve looked for ways to make my own boards.
+Unfortunately, the price causes me to hyperventilate so I’ve looked for ways to make my own DIY framed bulletin board.
 I’ve been able to make smaller boards for my kids using rolled cork applied messily to foam board, but I’ve been limited by the dimensions of the rolled cork.

 Then one day I spotted a 36-inch by 48-inch corkboard (the kind found in offices with a metal border) in a discount store for $8.99!
 I brought it home without the faintest idea how we would apply a wood frame, but with complete faith in my husband (*wink*).
 After finding some wide, used molding at a local salvage store ($10 for all four lengths), we put our heads together and came up with an easy way to attach wood molding to a pre-made corkboard.

 - Corkboard in desired size (a thin metal frame is best- the molding won’t lay as flat over a thicker plastic frame)

 - 4 pieces of wide (ours was 3-1/2-inches wide) molding – salvaged or new – 4-inches longer than each side of the board (to go 2-inches beyond the ends of each side)

 - 3-4 pieces of 1/4-inch lath strips the same dimensions as the molding (we used these to camouflage the metal frame that showed a bit from the side, but it’s optional if the frame won’t ever be viewed from the side)